 A brilliant sky, pink with swirls of blue and purple if only for a moment, long enough for me to take just a few photos and then it was gone.
 That’s how the morning started yesterday.
 Sleet and freezing rain with just a bit of snow fell briefly.
 I find time to write now because …

 It was a full weekend with friends and fellow farmers and various other visitors pulling in and out.

+That wind oh my goodness!
+A Nor’Easter blowout for sure.
+Thank goodness we didn’t have any snow!
 That crazy ole wind blew and the trees swayed and snapped and the power lines went down.

+These are the days of autumn.
+Forecasters in our area say that the leaf color this year will be somewhat lackluster.
 We turn the heat on at night and the AC on during the day – crazy.
 Me, I’m holding on to the warm weather as long as I can and dancing in the gardens …

 I eat too many potatoes, that is why my rear end is the size of Texas.
 Yesterday while I was in the grocery store the clouds parted, a stream of brilliant light shone down and angels began to sing.
 There – right there – in front of me was a bin of colossal football sized potatoes, stocked …

 These days of spring bring about the season of renewal and growth.
+Front porch sitting again.